julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Building relationships/Note.md

 - Some interest conversations created strong rapport but did not produce a coaching application.
 - These were treated as anti-patterns or incomplete examples rather than evidence of the pattern.
 - A coaching lever required a visible connection to a resource, strategy, opportunity, responsibility, or next step.
+- BL-117 begins where BL-022 ends: the interest is already known; the move is physical presence in the student's outside-school context, invitation-gated and family-coordinated.
+It is not coaching personalization (BL-023) and not a reward (BL-066).

 # Node 1.3 — Student Voice